EU's Oettinger says Greece deal still possible this week

 Athens and its creditors were continuing talks on a cash-for-reforms deal but were expected to miss a self-imposed Sunday deadline for reaching an agreement to unlock aid, sources close to the talks said.

-Pressure to strike a deal has intensified as Greece faces a debt payment on June 5 as well as the expiration of its bailout program on June 30.
+Pressure to strike a deal has intensified as Greece faces a debt payment on June 5 as well as the expiration of its bailout programme on June 30.

 (Reporting by Caroline Copley; Editing by Rosalind Russell)